paperclippete/FinalMilestone/README.md

 The site should...

-* be visually appealing - using colours, styles and fonts which reflect the style and ethos of the brand
+* Be visually appealing - using colours, styles and fonts which reflect the style and ethos of the brand
-* provide quick access to the database of events
+* Provide quick access to the database of events
-* enable the user to search for events by keywords
+* Enable the user to search for events by keywords
-* enable the user to filter their search results
+* Enable the user to filter their search results
-* enable users to change their details in the database
+* Enable users to change their details in the database
-* enable users to change their membership status (posting privileges) by completing a one-time payment
+* Enable users to change their membership status (posting privileges) by completing a one-time payment
-* enable users to post/delete and edit events in the database
+* Enable users to post/delete and edit events in the database
-* enable users to like and join events
+* Enable users to like and join events

 For the user the site should...

-* be intuitive and easy to use
+* Be intuitive and easy to use
-* be personalised and welcoming
+* Be personalised and welcoming
-* be responsive and accessible on a range of screens and devices
+* Be responsive and accessible on a range of screens and devices
-* provide quick access to events with a very simple search and filter function
+* Provide quick access to events with a very simple search and filter function
-* look appealing and in keeping with the brand
+* Look appealing and in keeping with the brand
-* ensure their data is secure
+* Ensure their data is secure
-* allow them to manage their own events and user data
+* Allow them to manage their own events and user data
-* allow them to keep their favourite(liked) events
+* Allow them to keep their favourite(liked) events

 ##### User Stories